lsst-dm/dmtn-308/index.rst

 Introduction
 ============

-The Prompt Products Database (PPDB) will provide user access to level 1 data products, which are produced as a result of nightly processing by the Alert Production (AP) pipeline.
+The Prompt Products Database (PPDB) will provide user access to prompt data products, which are produced as a result of nightly processing by the Alert Production (AP) pipeline.
-The PPDB is a data catalog which does not include images or other raw data products that would typically be accessed using the Data Butler or other services.
 The specifics of these catalogs, including the conceptual schemas, are covered in Section 3 of the Data Products Definition Document :cite:`LSE-163`.
+This does not include not include images or other raw data products that must be accessed using other services such as the `Data Butler <https://arxiv.org/abs/2206.14941>`_.
-Additionally, several tech notes have been written on aspects of the PPDB, including *DMTN-113* :cite:`DMTN-113`, *DMTN-268* :cite:`DMTN-268`, and *DMTN-293* :cite:`DMTN-293`.
+Several tech notes have been written on aspects of the PPDB, including *DMTN-113* :cite:`DMTN-113`, *DMTN-268* :cite:`DMTN-268`, and *DMTN-293* :cite:`DMTN-293`.
-These have covered performance of a PostgreSQL-based PPDB implementation, data ingestion, and system architecture, respectively.
+These have discussed performance of an early PostgreSQL-based PPDB implementation, data ingestion, and system architecture, respectively.
+However, there is no definitive set of requirements for the system, detailed design document, or implementation plan.
-The database platform which should be used to implement the PPDB has yet to be determined, and this note provides a comparison of various  alternatives and concludes with recommendations on which seem to be most suitable for the project.
+The database platform which should be used to implement the PPDB is also yet to be determined, and this note provides a comparison of various alternatives, concluding with recommendations on which seem to be most suitable.

 Requirements
 ============